5.2.1 Data Acquisition

 Notes

-To set the camera calibration file path, follow the steps below:
+- To set the path for the camera calibration file, follow these steps:

 - Foxy